rocky-linux/rocky-tools/migrate2rocky/README.md

-Offline mode has received minimal testing and only for the CentOS 8.5 -> Rocky 8.5/8.6 migration from a minimal (straight from installation or fully updated) system using CentOS 8.5 DVD and  Rocky 8.5/8.6 DVD ISOs as offline repositories, mounted respectively under /mnt/centos (hardcoded into and forced by the script only for the CentOS case - for other EL8 distros you will need to manually define local repo paths under /etc/yum.repos.d/ before launching the script) and /mnt/rocky (hardcoded into and always forced by the script) .
+Offline mode has received minimal testing and only for the CentOS 8.5 -> Rocky 8.5/8.6 migration from a minimal (straight from installation or fully updated) system using CentOS 8.5 DVD and Rocky 8.5/8.6 DVD ISOs as offline repositories, mounted respectively under /mnt/centos (hardcoded into and forced by the script only for the CentOS case - for other EL8 distros you will need to manually define local repo paths under /etc/yum.repos.d/ before launching the script) and /mnt/rocky (hardcoded into and always forced by the script - please note that you will also need the Rocky GPG key in /mnt/RPM-GPG-KEY-rockyofficial) .

 Please make sure that you do not inadvertently swap the current-EL8/Rocky local repositories when mounting ISOs.